LucidMadman/TacOps-ScreenCapTools/README.md

 15) In the Auto Camera Screenshot window set:
 - Start Coords to 0,0,0 (same as the origin barrel)
-- End Coords to the same as the end barrel
+- End Coords to the same as the end barrel but round up to the next 100 to ensure the script runs properly.
 - Camera Height = 950
 -  Absolute Camera Height disabeld
 - Step Size = 100